bianca-git606/bootstrap-tindog/README.md

 # bootstrap-tindog

-A website created using Bootstrap.
+A static website created using Bootstrap.